|

 on how to play double bass drum.

-your left foot and play both the left bass drum pedal and the
+angle your left foot and play both the left bass drum pedal

-high hat at the same time.
-Famous drummer, Dennis Chambers popularized
+and the high hat at the same time.
+Famous drummer, Dennis Chambers

 Free